shinnng/bubble.py/docs/troubleshooting.rst

     # <long stack trace ouput>
     ProviderConnectionError: Problem connecting to provider with error: <class 'FileNotFoundError'>: cannot connect to IPC socket at path: None

-If you're running a local node, such as Geth, double-check that you've indeed started the binary and that you've started it from the intended directory - particularly if you've specified a relative path to its ipc file.
+If you're running a local node, such as Bub, double-check that you've indeed started the binary and that you've started it from the intended directory - particularly if you've specified a relative path to its ipc file.